blitzxion/Tanks.js/README.md

 The mobile version of this app exists, but is not stable on any device other than an iPhone 4S.
 We are working towards 30FPS+ battles on mobile.
 Desktop machines are tweaked for 60FPS+.

 Google Chrome or Mozilla Firefox is recommended for this demo.
 OSX tends to run Tanks.js better in Safari than Chrome.
-IE is now partially supported due to a lack of Canvas.
+IE is now partially supported.

 ###Special Credit goes out to: